 I loved that I was able to spread out the studying process to really absorb and internalize all of the material throughout the 10-week course.
 I thoroughly enjoyed the studying and learning process and would recommend the NASM CPT to anyone interested in getting more into fitness one day.

-Thank you for reading, my friends!
-I hope you have a most wonderful day, and I’ll see you over on Instagram (I’ll be sharing all the fun from IDEA World Fitness Convention and BlogFest in San Diego) until we meet back here again.
+Thank you for reading about my experience with the NASM CPT Guided Study Program, my friends!
+I hope you have a most wonderful day, and I’ll see you over on Instagram until we meet back here again.

 - Why I like working with a personal trainer